JoshAtticus/USDtoAUD/README.md

 # USDtoAUD
-Convert USD to AUD automatically | Firefox Extension
+Firefox extension to convert USD to AUD automatically